a-mabe/todo-tada/README.md

 # Overview

 This app is a drag and drop visual to-do list.
-Each icon is supposed to represent a to-do list item, and dragging an icon from "To-do" to "Done" is a very rewarding action.
-Implementing a list in this manner makes it easy to visual see how many items need completed, how many have been completed, and exactly what each to-do item entails.
+Each icon is supposed to represent a to-do list item.
+Instead of checking a box, you drag the completed icon from the "To-do" side to the "Tada" side.
+Implementing a list in this manner makes it easy to visually see how many items need completed and how many have been completed.

 ## Status